 Vitamin C plays a vital role in the production of collagen in your kid’s body.
 Collagen is a crucial element of bones, tendons, blood vessels, and ligaments.
-A deficiency of vitamin C can make your child suffer from symptoms of scurvy, such as gum bleeding, tooth loss, acute pain in the joints, and easy bruising.
+A deficiency of vitamin C can make your child suffer from symptoms of scurvyiXA condition caused by the lack of vitamin C and is characterized by swollen and bleeding gums , such as gum bleeding, tooth loss, acute pain in the joints, and easy bruising.
 Give your kids fresh orange slices, as they serve as a natural and effective solution for eliminating the symptoms and hazards of scurvy (5).

 12. Eliminates Diarrhea:

 Severe diarrhea can prove hazardous for your kid’s health.
 Giving kids fresh orange juice regularly can help alleviate the symptoms of diarrhea substantially.
 Dilute freshly extracted orange juice with water up to 50% and provide it to your kid to help him obtain great relief from the digestive disorders.

 Here, we list the nutritional value of all crucial nutrients in oranges per 100 grams.